Our course through the Mediterranean

 We have also compared ourselves to most of the sailors in the Med.
 We have realized that those we have met that enjoy the Med have not sailed the Pacific or Indian Oceans.
 We do not know one person who has sailed the Pacific and enjoys sailing the Med.
-We believe it is a matter of perspective, and we realize how fortunate we are to have been the places we have been.
+We believe it is a matter of perspective, and we realize how fortunate we are to have been to the places we have been.

 After making the decision to move on, we traveled through Albania, Italy, Malta, and Spain.
 We reviewed the numbers associated with crossing the Med, and we think they illustrate our frustration with sailing there.